SandyPantsLai/rails-pg-example-shop/README.md

 ## After Deployment

+- Run `heroku ps:scale worker=1` to start your Sidekiq worker.
+This is only used for the CSV feature, i.e. https://your-app-name.herokuapp.com/admin/csvs, so no need to scale this up if you aren't going to use that feature
 - Run `heroku labs:enable log-runtime-metrics -a whatever-you-named-your-app` to get more metrics in your logs
 - You can access the customer UI at whatever-you-named-your-app.herokuapp.com.
 - You can access the admin UI at whatever-you-named-your-app.herokuapp.com/admin.